devi215/Medicare_Project/README.md

 #Outcome of this Project

-User is able to login  online and can add the medicines in the cart and can do checkout
+User is able to login  online and can add the medicines in the cart and can do checkout successfully.